As effective as it is in relieving pain symptoms, Aleve isn’t a risk-free medication, especially if you take it with alcohol.

 Kidney Disease

 A 2019 study examined the effect of NSAIDs, including naproxen and ibuprofen, on U.S. Army forces.
-Researchers found that officers who were prescribed more than seven doses a month had a higher chance of developing chronic kidney disease.
+Researchers found that soldiers who were prescribed more than seven doses per month had a higher risk of developing acute and chronic kidney problems.

 Long-term alcohol use has a similar influence, as it prompts oxidative stress and inflammation in the kidneys.
 It also raises your blood pressure, which narrows your blood vessels and weakens your kidneys.